Jeklah/priceCheck/README.md

 # Ship Cost Calculator

+**Introduction**
+This is a tool aimed to do away with hard to understand, easily breaking spreadsheets to work out the cost of building ships and possibly other things in the future.

+No knowledge of programming or Python is needed to run this tool.
+Only the requirements below.
+As a FYI, if anyone is interested and/or doesn't know and for some context (may help understanding 'installing and running'), Python is a programming language.
+Git is a source code management tool.
+Github is an unrelated site to upload git repositories to as back and for distribution (like this).

 **Requirements**
 [Python 3.7](https://www.python.org/downloads/release/python-370/)
 [Git](https://git-scm.com/downloads)

 **Installation**
-Run the following commands to clone the git repository and move into the repo directory
+Run the following commands from to clone the git repository and move into the repo directory

 `git clone https://github.com/Jeklah/shipCostCalc.git`
 `cd shipCostCalc/`